 Many of the ducks here will have flown from the lake at the back of my garden to the river bank.
 Oh, they were so very hungry.
 They did try to get to my back door - yes, walking as they usually do - but the snow covered them and eventually they flew off down to the river.
 (River Wharfe).
 The little mandarin duck on the park seat has been to my home.
 We named him "Napoleon" because he was smaller than the mallards, but definitely the boss.
 Hope you like this film.

 I'd be really pleased if you bought my two Yorkshire poetry books because I have worked so hard to make the poems truly lovely.
 They match the beauty of this lovely part of the world.
-I would especially be pleased if schools in the Yorkshire area bought the book and became members of this website.
-You'd not only get the Yorkshire poems but all the poems in the other books too, ie the Weather and Seasons poems and also those in the two books of performance poetry.
+I would especially be pleased if schools in the Yorkshire area bought the e-book.
+Click on books below.
+If any school would like their children to illustrate one or both of the books, you might be able to sell your book to raise money for your school.
+Email me:

 I am pleased that you have visited my website, hope you like my poems and that you'll recommend them to other teachers, parents and children.